uday210/nano-gpt-oss/README.md

 Each story entry contains:

 - `story`: The main story text
-- `instruction`: Prompt and constraints used to generate the story
-- `summary`: Brief summary of the story
-- `source`: The model used to generate the story (GPT-4)

 <details>
 <summary>📝 Click to see example story</summary>

 **Story:**

 ```
-Once upon GPT-OSStime, there was GPT-OSSbig, red ball that could bounce very high...
+Once upon a time, there was a big, red ball that could bounce very high...
 ```

 \[Rest of the example story\]